dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ## Scope tags

 Scope tags are a great way to assign policies to specific groups, such as Sales, Engineering, HR, and so on.
-You can add a scope tags to compliance policies.
+You can add scope tags to compliance policies.
 See [Use scope tags to filter policies](scope-tags.md).

 ## Assign user groups